circleci/circleci-docs/jekyll/_cci2/arm-resources.md

 As these are `machine` executor resources, each class is a dedicated VM that is created specifically for your job and subsequently taken down after the job has finished running.

+**Note:** In order to eliminate any confusion regarding the naming convention of "Arm," it should be noted that the industry standard naming for this new architecture is "Arm," not "ARM."

 ## Pricing and availability

 The following Arm resource class is available to all CircleCI customers: